You’ve just received a shipment of sweet 29ers and can’t wait to put them on display in your store.

-If you use your website as a tool to market from you’ll be astounded at the number of enquiries you’ll receive.
+If you use your website as a tool to market from, you’ll be astounded at the number of inquiries you’ll receive.

 One of the best things you can do with your website, and it really isn’t rocket science, is to add content to it regularly.

-If you add content to your website the right way, you’ll do a number of things right.
+If you add content to your website the right way, you’ll do several things right.